-As a speaker coach and leadership mentor, Yeo knows a thing or two about communication and engagement, and in the ‘Augmented Age’, he is increasingly concerned about how we can co-create a new reality of human potential.
+As a speaker coach and leadership mentor, Yeo knows a thing or two about communication and engagement, and in the ‘Augmented Age’, he is increasingly concerned about how we can co-create a new reality for human potential.
 Here, Yeo shares his thoughts on AI and its impact on business events.

 When it comes to AI-powered tools at events, what’s happening now, what are the benefits and challenges, and what can we expect in the future?

 I haven’t yet seen AI as standalone technology at events, but I do see AI-supported tech for attendees and event organisers.
 For organisers, I see that AI has most benefit for large-scale, complex events, as opposed to small or bespoke experiences.
 For large conventions, logistics will hugely benefit from AI.
 Anything from people flow, food distribution, layout and power, security and hospitality can all be supported with AI.

 For attendees, they could be serviced by AI that can provide directions and answer questions.
 Can you imagine an AI directing a blind attendee, translating languages or providing real-time content?
 What about relevant event announcements based on preferences?
 Or helping like-minded people meet?

 The challenge is the complexity and lack of interoperability between technologies.
 As an ex-IT guy, I see these problems growing as IoT and smart devices become part of our day to day lives.
 Security will be a big part of this.

 How big is the need to up-skill/ re-skill talent in order to remain relevant as AI technology advances and replaces jobs?